How to Test Your Car Battery: Expert Tips Revealed!

 2. Connect the Leads

-Connect the positive lead (red) to the positive terminal of the battery and the negative lead (black) to the negative terminal.
+Connect the positive lead (red) to the battery’s positive terminal and the negative lead (black) to the battery’s negative terminal.

 3. Read the Voltage